 Rudonghas been known for some time to be a critically important staging area (where birds stay to rest and feed before continuing their journey) for the migration of this critically endangered species.
 An international team of experts conducted the survey to evaluate the importance of the site to the Spoon-billed Sandpiper and other species.[30/10/2012] Read More

-Check out this video of Bangladesh Spoon-billed Sandpiper Conservation Project led by EAAFP SBS task force:
+Video: Bangladesh Spoon-billed Sandpiper Conservation Project led by EAAFP SBS Task Force

 Bangladesh Spoon-billed Sandpiper Conservation Project has been working in Bangladesh in an organized manner since 2009.
 The goal of the project is to conserve and conduct research on the critically endangered Spoon-billed Sandpipers Eurynorhynchus pygmeus wintering along the coast of Bangladesh especially on Sonadia island.
 The project discovered local hunters were hunting SBS along with other shorebirds.
 Since 2011 the project has been working with the hunters to provide alternative income generation options.
 Things are now changing and here is a glimpse.
 [09/08/2012]